 Partnership with the Office of the President.

-The President of the State of Israel, Mr. Reuben (Ruvi) Rivlin has been a champion of the above-mentioned agenda, and has been supporting a variety of initiatives to make international development a priority the World Jewry and Israeli agenda.
-As it was highlighted during the “Impact for Good” conference that we held- during The Presidents historic visit to Ethiopia in May 2018.
+The President of the State of Israel, Mr. Reuben (Ruvi) Rivlin has been a champion of our agenda, described above, and has supported a variety of initiatives to make international development a priority for Israel and Jewish communities around the world.
+This support was highlighted at the “Impact for Good” conference organized by SID Israel during the president’s historic visit to Ethiopia in May 2018.

-The delegation to Ethiopia focused on cross sector partnerships to create positive impact in Ethiopia and Africa.
-Expanding Israeli activity in developing nations, both economic and social, requires a new approach, one that speaks in terms of cooperation and collaboration, while acknowledging the immense potential which exists in cross sector collaboration between Israeli and Jewish civil society NGOs, private companies and the government.
+The delegation to Ethiopia focused on cross-sector partnerships to create positive impact in Ethiopia and Africa as a whole.
+Expanding Israeli economic and social activities in developing nations requires a new approach, one that highlights cooperation and collaboration while acknowledging the immense potential of cross-sector collaboration between Israeli and Jewish civil society NGOs, private companies, and the government.

-As part of the above-mentioned partnership, SID Israel hosted a public forum at the President’s Residence in which we presented further findings of “The Israeli Global Impact 2030” thinking process.
-The forum provided a platform for various sector representatives to assist in summarizing the conclusions, which are about to be submitted in a report to the Prime Minister and President.
+As part of the above-mentioned partnership, SID Israel hosted a public forum at the President’s Residence during which we presented further findings of the “Israeli Global Impact 2030” thinking process.
+The forum provided a platform for representatives of various sectors to summarize the conclusions of the process, which will soon be submitted in a report to the prime minister and the president.

-165 מוזמנים לIMPACT FOR GOOD

-מתוכם

-כ-100 ישראלים ונציגים מהעולם היהודי
+165 attendees were invited to the “Impact for Good” conference, including:

+100 Israelis and representatives from the Jewish world

-20 חברות
+20 corporations

-80 נציגים של ארגוני חברה אזרחית

-130 משתתפים באירוע בבית הנשיא

-30נציגי ממשלה

-20 נצגי בנקים וקרנות השקעות

-40 ארגוני חברה אזרחית

-30 נציגי חברות מסחריות
+80 representatives from civil society organizations

+130 participants attended the event at the President’s Residence, including:

+30 government representatives

+20 representatives of banks and investment funds

+40 civil society organizations

+40 representatives of commercial companies

-Capacity building
+Capacity Building

-Aims to improve the professional capabilities of Israeli organisations and individuals active in humanitarian aid and development.
-Offers a variety of cutting-edge training programs delivered by leading experts in this field.
+SID Israel aims to improve the professional capabilities of Israeli organizations and individuals active in humanitarian aid and development and offers a variety of cutting-edge training programs taught by leading experts in the field.

-The Israeli Centre for International Humanitarian Aid Studies- In cooperation with the Society for International Development – SID Israel, Rabin Medical Center (Beilinson and Hasharon) and the International Program in Emergency & Disaster Management Sackler school of medicine Tel Aviv University.
-The Center will enable Israeli professionals to receive international standard trainings that will enable them to integrate in humanitarian work in the developing world.
+The Israeli Center for International Humanitarian Aid Studies — In cooperation with SID Israel, the Rabin Medical Center (Beilinson and Hasharon), and the International Program in Emergency & Disaster Management at the Sackler School of Medicine, Tel Aviv University.
+The center will train Israeli professionals at an international level and will enable them to smoothly integrate into humanitarian work in the developing world.

-'Breaking Boundaries': medical teams in international humanitarian aid-
+“Breaking Boundaries”: Medical Teams in International Humanitarian Aid —

 Medical teams are vital players during humanitarian disasters, both in the initial response phase and in later stages.
-For the second time in Israel, experts from the United Nations will teach a comprehensive course that delivers the knowledge and practical tools that medical staff must have in order to become involved in humanitarian work around the world.
-Among the main themes, the course will focus on international standards for emergency medical treatment, professional language spoken in the field by experts and workers, and the collaboration between the international organizations, led by WHO, and local authorities.
-The course aims to provide all the relevant information for medical staff leaving on relief delegations.
+For the second time in Israel, experts from the United Nations will lead a comprehensive course that delivers the knowledge and practical tools that medical staff must have in order to become involved in humanitarian work around the world.
+Among other main themes, the course will focus on international standards for emergency medical treatment, the professional language spoken in the field by experts and employees, and collaboration between the international organizations, led by WHO, and local authorities.
+The course aims to provide all the information medical staff need before they depart on relief delegations.

-200 משתתפים
+200 participants

-20 מרצים מומחים בלימודי סיוע הומניטרי בעתות חירום
+20 expert instructors in humanitarian aid and disaster relief studies

-40 שעות הכשרה של מומחי UN
+40 hours of training by UN experts

-מאגר של כ-150 מומחים העומדים בסטנדרטים בינלאומיים
+A database of 150 experts who meet international standards

 Graduate Program: Global Impact Studies

 In the summer of 2018, a first-of-its-kind diploma program in international development, entrepreneurship, and humanitarian aid was launched as a joint project with the Lauder School of Government, Diplomacy & Strategy at the Interdisciplinary Center (IDC) in Herzliya.
 The program combines an interdisciplinary academic curriculum with practical hands-on learning.

-22 סטודנטים בוגרי התכנית

-10 מקבלי מגלות מקרן פירס

-18 מרצים מעולמות תוכן שונים

-מספר שעות
+22 students have graduated the program

+10 scholarships awarded by the Pears Foundation

+18 instructors from different content worlds

+Number of hours (?)

-Awareness Raising and Networking
+Raising Awareness and Networking